Ingest data from Apache Kafka by API

 Test a connection

-If the connection fails, the response includes detailed information about the reason for the failure.
-Therefore, you can update the connection and try again.
-Use the /v2/connections/{name}
+If the request fails, the response includes detailed information about the reason for the test failure.
+You can then update the connection and try again.
+Use the /v1/projects/PROJECT_ID/connections/{name} endpoint to update your connection.

 Start an ingestion job